-These special modes are permitted in early releases of the MIPSpro Fortran 90 compiler.
-However, neither form is supported by the Fortran 95 standard or by the MIPSpro Fortran 90 compiler, releases 7.2 and later.
-Either type of file access can also be achieved by using the read(2) and write(2) IRIX kernel functions.
+These special modes are permitted in early releases of the MIPSpro 7 Fortran 90 compiler.
+However, neither form is supported by the Fortran 95 standard or by functions.

-4.3.5 Miscellaneous Differences
+4.4.2.5 MIscellaneous Differences

-The following miscellaneous items in the MIPSpro Fortran 77 compiler are not in the MIPSpro Fortran 90 compiler:
+The following miscellaneous items in the MIPSpro Fortran 77 compiler are not in the MIPSpro 7 Fortran 90 compiler: